TypeRocket/docs/v5/taxonomies.md

 ## Adding a Taxonomy

-*Note: When adding custom fields to custom taxonomies, you need to have a controller and model in place for that taxonomy.
-See the "Forms and Fields" section for more details.*
+! **Note**: When adding custom fields to custom taxonomies, you need to have a controller and model in place for that taxonomy.
+See the "Forms and Fields" section for more details.

 You can create a custom taxonomy with the `tr_taxonomy()` function.
 Using the `tr_taxonomy()` function will take care of the basic settings for you, including pluralizing labels.